 New York State Income Taxes: the Complete Guide for Expats

-Many expats assume moving abroad means they don’t have any state tax obligations — unfortunately, it’s not always that simple.
-New York is one of several states that makes it difficult for former residents to sever tax ties.
-If you most recently lived in New York before moving overseas, you may need to file — and potentially pay — New York state income taxes.
+Many expats assume moving abroad means they don’t have to file state taxes.
+Unfortunately, it’s not always that simple.
+New York is one of several states that make it difficult for former residents to sever tax obligations.
+If you lived in New York before moving overseas — or you maintain certain ties there — you may need to file, and potentially pay, New York state income taxes.

 Below, we’ll go over in detail who exactly is subject to taxation in New York, how the state taxes residents, how to potentially change your state residency, and more.